garethjohnsdesign/jamalbenmiloud.com/index.md

     Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
 Aenean lacinia bibendum nulla sed consectetur.
 Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.
+speaking-brands: Some of the case studies include
 speaking-extra: For additional or customizable presentations, please contact us.
 clients-title: Hear what people are saying
 clients-text:
 clients-clients:
 - Great balance of insights and case studies
-- Has made me question how we currently market - centrally and locally
+- Has made me question how we currently market — centrally and locally
 - Set the benchmark for the rest of the conference
 - Leaving with a huge dose of ideas and inspiration
 - Excellent case studies to show innovation within the industry